- Teach staff members how to detect and respond to safety concerns in indoor and outdoor environments.

 Active supervision is key to keeping children safe.
 Active supervision involves scanning, predicting, and assessing.
 This involves moving through indoor or outdoor spaces, scanning children and the environment for hazards, predicting potential hazards and making necessary changes to the environment.
-Safe equipment and play space is important, but nothing replaces active supervision.
+Safe equipment and play space are important, but nothing replaces active supervision.
 It is important that staff members in your program practice active supervision.

 It is your responsibility to ensure that staff members learn to inspect indoor and outdoor environments for safety.
 You must make sure all spaces are safe for children.
 Your program may have tools you should use to evaluate the safety of indoor and outdoor environments.
-Several environmental rating scales also are commercially available (ITERS-R, ECERS-R, SACERS).
+Several environmental rating scales are commercially available (ITERS-R, ECERS-R, SACERS).
 You can also use the National Association for the Education of Young Children environment standards.
 These tools provide valuable information to help focus a staff member’s professional development around safety.
 You can also use the ones provided in the Apply section of this lesson.

 The most important thing you can do is observe staff members and talk with them about safe environments.
 It is important for you to know each staff member’s individual strengths and challenges.
 Remember, you may also need to support consistency across staff members who work in the same classroom on different shifts.